Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Introduction

-AIS provides an alternative perspective on the common view that off-resonant microwave tones are harmful to qubit control.
-Our results are consistent with recent work that highlights the constructive role of carefully engineered off-resonant components~\cite{OFDM_gate, ALC}.
-Moreover, the applicability of our framework is not limited to FDM-based simultaneous gate operations.
-It can be readily extended to other tasks in qubit manipulation, such as selective excitation~\cite{selective_excitation} and microwave crosstalk mitigation~\cite{microwave_crosstalk_APL}.
+AIS offers an alternative perspective to the prevailing notion that off-resonant microwave tones are detrimental to qubit control.
+Our results are consistent with those of recent studies that highlight the constructive role of carefully engineered off-resonant components~\cite{OFDM_gate, ALC}.
+Moreover, the applicability of the proposed framework is not limited to FDM-based simultaneous gate operations.
+The method can be readily extended to other tasks in qubit manipulation, such as selective excitation~\cite{selective_excitation} and microwave crosstalk mitigation~\cite{microwave_crosstalk_APL}.